 And those who will walk by this rule, peace and mercy be upon them, and upon the Israel of God.Galatians 6:16(NASB)

-He detailed how the Lord had separated him from his mother's womb and listed the events of his calling, conversion and early ministry.
-Oh foolish Galatians, who has bewitched you? is the memorable question he put to them.
-Did you receive the indwelling Holy Spirit by the works of the Law, or through hearing with faith?
+He detailed how the Lord had separated him from his mother's womb and listed the events of his calling, conversion, and early ministry: "Oh foolish Galatians, who has bewitched you?" is the memorable question he put to them.
+"Did you receive the indwelling Holy Spirit by the works of the Law, or through hearing with faith?"

-Paul's extended letter of correction, however, is brought to a close with a catalogue of godly rules and instruction on how to live the Christian life in spirit and in truth, and how to avoid being deceived by Judiazers, and other unscrupulous men, in the future.
-Those who will walk by this rule, peace and mercy be upon them, he prayed – and also upon the Israel of God.
+Paul's extended letter of correction is brought to a close with a catalogue of godly rules and instruction on how to live the Christian life in spirit and in truth, and how to avoid being deceived by Judaisers and other unscrupulous men in the future: "Those who will walk by this rule, peace and mercy be upon them," he prayed.

-Paul invoked the blessing of peace and mercy on those who put his biblical instructions into practice – peace and mercy be upon them, he said, and then added and also peace and mercy be upon the Israel of God.
-Paul pronounced his blessing on the Gentile believers in Galatia AND ALSO upon “the Israel of God”.
+Paul invoked the blessing of peace and mercy on those who put his biblical instructions into practice: "Peace and mercy be upon them," he said, and then added "and also peace and mercy be upon the Israel of God."
+Paul pronounced his blessing on the Gentile believers in Galatia AND ALSO upon 'the Israel of God'.

 The question is often asked, WHY did Paul apparently bless the Galatian Christians twice, if there is neither Jew nor Gentile in the Church dispensation?
-Why would Paul add.. and also peace and mercy be upon the Israel of God? if he were addressing ONE group of Galatians Christians – for there is neither Jew not Greek in Christ – we are all ONE in Him – ONE Church, ONE Faith, ONE Body, ONE God and Saviour.
+Why would Paul add "and also peace and mercy be upon the Israel of God," if he were addressing ONE group of Galatians Christians?
+For there is neither Jew not Greek in Christ, we are all ONE in Him – ONE Church, ONE Faith, ONE Body, ONE God and Saviour.

-Some teach that “the Israel of God” is simply another name for the whole Christian Church… but this gives rise to the unbiblical teaching of “Replacement Theology” and “Kingdom Now” teachings, where the Church has superseded Israel.
+Some teach that 'the Israel of God' is simply another name for the whole Christian Church… but this gives rise to the unbiblical teaching of 'Replacement Theology' and 'Kingdom Now' teachings, where the Church has superseded Israel.
 A literal reading of the Bible in its historical context clearly exposes the error of this opinion.

 Others suggest that it refers to the whole nation of unsaved Jews… and that in some way they do not need to be saved by grace through faith in Christ but are automatically redeemed because of their Jewish genealogy.
-Once again, this conflicts with the clear gospel message that ALL have sinned, Jew and Gentile alike and ALL need a Saviour.
-It is at odds with the whole counsel of Scripture, where God used the Law as a schoolmaster, to point sinners to Christ – for the Law cannot save.
-The Law can only expose sin, and highlight man's need of salvation, through Christ.
+Once again, this conflicts with the clear gospel message that ALL have sinned, Jew and Gentile alike, and ALL need a Saviour.
+It is at odds with the whole counsel of Scripture, where God used the Law as a schoolmaster to point sinners to Christ – for the Law cannot save.
+The Law can only expose sin and highlight man's need of salvation, through Christ.

 There is no condemnation to those that are in Christ Jesus and we are all members of the One New Man, for we are all ONE in Christ.
-Neither Jew nor Gentile are of greater or lesser importance than the other – for God is no respecter of persons.
+Neither Jew nor Gentile is of greater or lesser importance than the other – for God is no respecter of persons.

-We pray that many unbelieving Jews will come to salvation through faith in Christ and become part of that blessed – “Israel of God”.
+We pray that many unbelieving Jews will come to salvation through faith in Christ and become part of that blessed 'Israel of God'.